canro91/canro91.github.io/_posts/2019-12-17-BetterCodeReviews.md

 If we're a reviewee, let's:

 * **Stop taking it personally**.
 It's the code under review, not us.
 * **Find in every code review an opportunity to learn**.
 Let's identify frequent comments and avoid them in the future.
-For example, this is how I avoided [some recurring comments while getting my code reviewed]({% post_url 2020-09-02-TwoRecurringReviewComments %}).
+For example, I use one Git hook to  [add ticket numbers to every commit message]({% post_url 2020-09-02-TwoRecurringReviewComments %}) and another hook to [format SQL files]({% post_url 2023-09-18-FormatSqlFilesOnCommit %}).
 * **Give context**.
 Let's give enough context to our reviews.
 We can write an explanatory title and a description of what our code does and what decisions we made.
 * **Keep your work short and focused**.
 Let's not make reviewers go through thousands of lines of code in a single review session.
 For example, we can separate changes in business logic from formatting/styling.
 * **Keep all the discussion online**.
 If we contact reviewers by chat or email, let's bring relevant comments to the reviewing tool for others to see them.